vega/altair/doc/user_guide/interactions/index.rst

   and update chart elements based on that input.
 - Widgets and other chart input elements can bind to parameters so that charts can be manipulated via drop-down menus, radio buttons, sliders, legends, etc.

+In addition to the three core concepts, there are two additional components that enchances the capabitlities of interactive visualizations in Altair:

 - Expressions allow for custom calculation via writing basic formulas.
   These can be used for fine-controlled interactivity, and are also available outside encodings.
-- JupyterChart allow access to Altair's parameters from Python, e.g. printing the values of a selection in the plot.
+- JupyterCharts allow access to Altair's parameters from Python, e.g. printing the values of a selection in the plot.

 Further reading